-- Graphic images of self harm posted to shock or disgust viewers
+- Graphic images of self-harm posted to shock or disgust viewers

-This policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.
+This Community Guidelines policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.
 Please note this is not a complete list.

-What happens when content violates this policy
+What happens if content violates this policy

 If your content violates this policy, we’ll remove the content and send you an email to let you know.
-If this is the first time you’ve posted content that violates our Community Guidelines, you’ll get a warning with no penalty to your channel.
-If it’s not, we’ll issue a strike against your channel.
-Your channel will be terminated if you receive 3 strikes.
+If this is your first time violating our Community Guidelines, you’ll likely get a warning with no penalty to your channel.
+If it’s not, we may issue a strike against your channel.
+If you get 3 strikes within 90 days, your channel will be terminated.
 You can learn more about our strikes system here.